Antichiral states in twisted graphene multilayers: Antichiral states in -stacked graphene bilayers

-We thus obtain a scenario that generates anti-chiral states in a realistic system, using the tunability offered by the application of magnetic and electric fields on bilayer systems.
+We thus obtain a scenario that generates antichiral states in a realistic system, using the tunability offered by the application of magnetic and electric fields on bilayer systems.
 Note that the key ingredient of shifted Dirac cones that drag in energy the topological flat edge bands manifests here in similitude to the case of the modified Haldane model~\cite{Colom_2018}.
-Furthermore, we can reverse the propagation direction of these anti-chiral states by either changing the sign of the layer polarization, or by using an opposite field to merge the Dirac cones at the $K'$-valley.
+Furthermore, we can reverse the propagation direction of these antichiral states either by changing the sign of the layer polarization or by using an opposite field to merge the Dirac cones at the $K'$ valley.
 However, the in-plane magnetic field required to shift the stacked graphene Brillouin zones with respect to each other for a real graphene bilayer corresponds to an unrealistically large value, $ B = \frac{1}{a d} \frac{4 \pi}{3 \sqrt{3}} = 19.6\ \mathrm{kT}, $ where we converted to real units by taking $a = 2.46\ \mathring{A}$~\cite{McCann_2013} and $d = 3.3\ \mathring{A}$~\cite{Pershoguba_2010}.
 Nevertheless, it is important to emphasize that such large effective fields can be achieved in quantum engineered systems, where synthetic gauge fields can be induced~\cite{Bloch_2008,Ozawa_2019}.
-As in this work we are ultimately interested in showing how to create anti-chiral states in solid state materials, in the following, we show how an analogous mechanism can be realized in twisted bilayer graphene, dramatically lowering the required magnetic fields.
+As in this paper we are ultimately interested in showing how to create antichiral states in solid-state materials, in the following, we show how an analogous mechanism can be realized in twisted bilayer graphene, dramatically lowering the required magnetic fields.